q10357/web3-solidity-foundry-basic/Lottery/README.md

-# Proveably Random Raffle Contracts
+# Proveably Random Raffle Contract

+## Overview
+A smart contract that facilitates a fair and random raffle system on the Ethereum blockchain using Chainlink VRF for randomness and Chainlink Automation for regular draws.

-## About
+## Features

-This code is to create a proveably random smart contract lottery.

-## What we want it to do?

-1. Users should be able to enter the raffle by paying for a ticket.
-The ticket fees are going to be the prize the winner receives.
-2. The lottery should automatically and programmatically draw a winner after a certain period.
-3. Chainlink VRF should generate a provably random number.
+- Users can join the raffle by paying an entry fee.
+- Automatic winner selection based on a set interval.
+- Chainlink VRF ensures verifiable randomness.
-4. Chainlink Automation should trigger the lottery draw regularly.
+- Chainlink Automation triggers the draw at regular intervals.

-## Includes
+## Contract Details
+### `Raffle.sol`
+Manages raffle entries, winner selection, and prize distribution.

-### Contracts
+### Key Components

-#### Raffle.sol

-Accepts payments from players, adding them to the pool of players.
-This is the pool from which a winner is chosen.
+- **Errors**: Custom errors for insufficient ETH, transfer failures, and closed raffles.
+- **State Variables**: Entrance fee, participants, recent winner, etc.
+- **Events**: `EnteredRaffle`, `WinnerPicked`.

+## Usage
+1. **Enter the Raffle**: Call `enterRaffle()` with the entry fee.
+2. **Pick Winner**: Triggered by Chainlink Automation or manually.

+## Security
+- Uses Chainlink VRF for fairness.
+- State updates before external calls to prevent reentrancy.